velopaymentsapi/VeloOpenApi/README.md

 This [repository](https://github.com/velopaymentsapi/velo-java-examples) contains simple code examples you can see how to use the Velo Payments API.

 These are simple step by step examples which show you common use cases.

-## velo-java-sdk

-[Here you can find an open source, production ready library](https://github.com/velopaymentsapi/velo-java-sdk) you can in corporate in your enterprise Java application to interact with the Velo Payments Open API.